 I mentioned ridiculous ligatures—at the top of my list is the

 Thligature included among the default ligatures in certain Adobe fonts, like Minion.
-It’s pure frippery, amputating two perfectly good letters to make one ungainly hybrid.
-Worse, because This such a common letter combination, the ligature shows up all the time.
-Just say no. (To the ligature, but also to Minion—see Minion alternatives for why.)
+It’s frippery, amputating two perfectly good letters to make one ungainly hybrid.
+Worse, because This such a common letter combination, this ligature shows up all the time in body text.
+Just say no. (To the ligature, but also to Minion—see Minion alternatives.)